Glossary

 A subsidy paid to miners in CKBytes for providing the compute and storage requirements required for processing transactions and persisting data on Nervos.

-Secondary Rewards are created from Secondary Issuance, and continuously pay miners for the preservation of state data contained on the blockchain.
+Secondary rewards are created from secondary issuance, and continuously pay miners for the verification of transactions and preservation of blockchain state.

 See Also